moraesdelima/template-engine/README.md

     <version>1.0.0</version>
 </dependency>
 ```

-Additionally, since this project is hosted on GitHub Packages, you will need to configure your Maven settings to authenticate with GitHub Packages in order to download the dependency.
+Additionally, since this project is hosted on GitHub Packages, you will need to configure your Maven settings to authenticate with GitHub Packages to download the dependency.
 You can add the following XML snippet to your Maven settings.xml file, located at ~/.m2/settings.xml:

 ```xml
 <servers>